AlexJReid/blog/content/posts/dynamodb-numeric-pagination/index.md

 | ccc232 | 2021-08-25 13:55 | DAFT_PUNK_TSHIRT | ...              |

 ## Redis sorted sets
-The first (and possibly simplest) approach is to load the partition and sort keys into Redis sorted sets.
-This could use a managed service like AWS Elasticache for Redis.
+The simplest approach is to bring out everyone's favourite swiss army knife, Redis.
+The partition and sort keys would be loaded into Redis sorted sets.
+Redis itself could be run on a managed service like AWS Elasticache.

 A sorted set provides numeric index-based access to the keys (referred to as the _rank_ of a set member), which can then be used to construct an `ExclusiveStartKey` to pass to DynamoDB.
-As the name of the type implies, Redis maintains the ordering (by score, aka creation date) on our behalf.
+As the name of the type implies, Redis maintains the ordering using a _score_ value.
+We will use a numeric representation of the _creation date_ as the score.

-Assuming the table outlined above, we use `PK2` as the Redis key for a sorted set, `PK` as the member and `SK` (converted to UNIX time) as the score.
+Assuming the table outlined above, we will use `PK2` as the Redis key for a sorted set, `PK` as the member and `SK` (converted to UNIX time) as the score.
+In other words: `ZADD <PK2> to_unixtime(<SK>) <PK>`, would be sent to Redis.

-For example `ZADD <PK2> to_unixtime(<SK>) <PK>`, would be sent to Redis through a Lambda function connected to a DynamoDB Stream off the table (it'd also need to send `ZREM/ZADD` to handle any deletions and changes.)
+A Lambda function connected to a DynamoDB Stream off the table could issue these commands so that both stores remain in-sync.
+It'd also need to send `ZREM/ZADD` to handle any deletions and changes.

-To get the exclusive start key for any page, the Redis command `ZREVRANGE <PK2> <start> <end> WITHSCORES` where both _start_ and _end_ is the index of the item to retrieve the keys of, is sent to Redis.
+To get the exclusive start key for any page, the Redis command `ZREVRANGE <PK2> <start> <end> WITHSCORES` where both _start_ and _end_ is the index of the item to retrieve the keys of, would be sent to Redis.

 This will yield a list response where `0` is `<PK>` and `1` is `<SK>`.
 SK should be converted back to a date time string from UNIX time.
-This is all that is needed to construct an `ExclusiveStartKey`.
+This is all that is needed to construct an `ExclusiveStartKey` which can be used in a DynamoDB query.

 It is possible to get the total cardinality for grouping key with `ZCARD <PK2>` which is needed to calculating the total number of pages.